 Grade 5 – 6 (or 4 – 5) assembly (55 min.)

 I talk about how I became a writer and explain a bit about my writing process and the ideas that gave rise to my books.
-I also talk about what it’s like to co-write series with Goddess Girls, Heroes in Training, and Grimmtastic Girls co-author, Joan Holub.
+I also talk about what it’s like to co-write series with long-time co-author, Joan Holub.

 Comments about my school visits…